th2-net/th2-grpc-common/README.md

 + "abc-123", "*-????"    --&gt; false

 N.B. the sequence `*?` does not work properly at present in match strings.

+### 4.1.0

++ Added event / message batch metadata with the external_user_queue field.
+This field can be used to send MQ message to direct queue instead of schema routing in some cases.

+### 4.0.0

++ Extended event / message ids to support book & page.
+  + The timestamp and book fields have been included into both of ids
+  + The group field has been added to message id
+  + The scope field has benn added to event id

 ### 3.3.0